Norman Yeung: Filmmaking

 Yeung has written and directed short films that include Anne Darling, Marnie Love, Hello Faye, and Light 01.
 His films have screened at international film festivals including Calgary International Film Festival, Toronto Reel Asian International Film Festival, The Los Angeles International Short Film Festival, on Movieola Channel, Mini Movie International Channel (Europe), and on Air Canada.
-He was Second Unit Director on The Tracey Fragments, directed by Bruce McDonald and starring Ellen Page.
+He was Second Unit Director on The Tracey Fragments, directed by Bruce McDonald and starring Elliot Page.

-Visual Arts
+Visual arts

 Yeung has exhibited his paintings and drawings in such venues as Art Gallery of Ontario, Art Gallery of Mississauga, Flying Rooster Contemporary Projects (Montreal), Milk Glass (Toronto), Board of Directors (Toronto), and curcioprojects (New York City).
 His painting and illustration clients include LVMH, Bruce Mau Design (BMD), National Film Board of Canada, MTV, CBC, and many more.
 As a visual artist, he was featured on CBC Radio 3's "MAKE: Next Generation Canadian Creators", CBC's ZeD TV, MuchMusic, MTV, and in numerous publications and documentaries.